PhD by Prior Publication – Information for Prospective Applicants

 Who approves admission to the PhD by Prior Publication program? chevron_right

-The University Research Committee (RC) approves doctoral candidates in accordance with the University’s Academic Policies.
-The RC will review all of the documentation provided at the admission application stage and consider the recommendation of the external assessor.
+The Dean of Graduate Studies will review all of the documentation provided at the admission application stage and consider the recommendation of the external assessor.
 This input is utilised as advice about suitability for admission only; it is not part of the examination process.

 What is required to be undertaken during the candidature? chevron_right

 Enrolment would be for six to twelve months full-time-equivalent.
 In this period under the guidance of a Principal Supervisor, the candidate will prepare a thesis that incorporates their previously published research and a substantial integrating essay, which may involve additional introductory and concluding chapters.
 While some minor research element may be permitted in this period, the primary focus of the candidature is preparation of the thesis for examination.